amahury/amahury.github.io/_posts/2025-10-26-assistant-rochester-university-physics.md

 toc: true
 math: false
 mermaid: false
 description: The Department of Physics and Astronomy at the University of Rochester invites applications for a junior (tenure-track) professorship in theoretical physics.
+If your specialization is in complex systems science, this is definitely for you!
 alpez:
   name: Amahury J. L. Diaz
   twitter: amahury0